What do we mean by “good study practices”?

 Declarations of Academic Integrity

-Plagiarism is defined as presenting someone elses work, in whole or in part, as your own.
-Work means any intellectual output, and typically includes text, data, images, sound or performance.
+You must not present someone else’s work, in whole or in part, as your own.
+Plagiarism may be deliberate or accidental.
+Work means any intellectual output, and typically includes text, data, images, designs, sound and performance.